Studying with dyslexia/dyscalculia

 What do you have to take into account?

 The University of Groningen does not automatically approve facilities that you were allowed to use during your previous education.
 The facilities recommended are determined based on the dyslexia/dyscalculia declaration, the accompanying diagnostic report and possibly a one-on-one consultation with the student counsellor.
 Your degree programme’s Board of Examiners will decide which of the facilities will be allocated.
 The learning outcomes of the degree programme will be taken into account and the Board of Examiners will assess whether the facilities are practically feasible.

 What do you need to do?

-If you want to make use of the facilities available for students with dyslexia or dyscalculia, please fill in the online form and upload the requested documents.
-The form can be found on the Student Portal.
+If you want to make use of the facilities available for students with dyslexia or dyscalculia, please fill in our online information tool about exam facilities.
+Depending on the nature of your request, the application process may involve booking an appointment with an academic/study advisor and/or with a student counsellor, or filing an online application.
 The student counsellors at the Student Service Centre (SSC) will assess your request and advise your degree programme’s Board of Examiners about the suitable facilities.